-Wahweap Marina, 5.5 miles (8.9km) from the visitor center along Lakeshore Drive, is operated by ARAMARK, the park concessioner.
-It provides a variety of services, including: lodging, food services, gift shops, 2 campgrounds (one with hook-ups), laundry, showers, and a service station.
+Wahweap Marina, 5.5 miles (8.9 km) from the Glen Canyon Dam along Lakeshore Drive, is operated by Lake Powell Resorts & Marinas (LPRM).
+Services provided: lodging, food services, gift shops, 2 campgrounds (one with hook-ups), laundry, showers, and a service station.
 Full marina services include: slips, buoys, boat rentals, tours, repairs, dry storage and fueling.

-Antelope Point Marina is located approximately 5 miles uplake from Glen Canyon Dam on the main channel.
+Antelope Point Marina is located approximately 5 miles (8 km) uplake from Glen Canyon Dam on the main channel.
 Land access is from Highway 98.
 This marina features a public launch ramp, day use area, and dump station.
-Antelope Point Holdings, one of the park's concessioners, provides boat rental, valet launching, slip rental, boat repair, boat pupmpout, a restaurant, snack bar, and a small convenience store.
+Antelope Point Holdings, one of the park concessioners, provides boat rental, valet launching, slip rental, boat repair, boat pumpout, a restaurant, snack bar, and a small convenience store.